UCSB-AMPLab/telar/components/texts/stories/story1/maldonado_lineage.md

 This was the beginning of a powerful lineage that grew around the estate.

-This property was known as the "Meadow of Bogotá," the *mayorazgo* of Bogotá, or the Steer Yard, because the estate temporarily held cattle driven up from the lowlands for consumption in the city of Santafé de Bogotá.
+This property was known as the "Meadow of Bogotá," the *mayorazgo* of Bogotá, or the Steer Yard, because the estate temporarily held [[livestock|cattle]] driven up from the lowlands for consumption in the city of Santafé de Bogotá.
 Maldonado y Mendoza's heirs continued to marry into some of the most distinguished families in the New Kingdom of Granada, and eventually received titles of nobility and established the Marquisate of San Jorge.

 The lineage maintained its power for two centuries, producing viceroys and bishops.
-As a matter of fact, Jorge Tadeo Lozano, who became the first president of the republic in 1811, was a descendant of the Maldonados.
+As a matter of fact, [[jorge-tadeo-lozano|Jorge Tadeo Lozano]], who became the first president of the republic in 1811, was a descendant of the Maldonados.

 ![Maldonado family tree page 1](https://paisajescoloniales.com/assets/img/1.5.1.jpg)
 ![Maldonado family tree page 2](https://paisajescoloniales.com/assets/img/1.5.2.jpg)